oosayeroo/sayer-gangs/README.md

  - add any gang from your `qb-core/shared/gangs.lua` to the `Config.Gangs` table
  - customise script as you see fit for your server

+## Great Gang Related Scripts that could pair well with this one
+ - `mk-bikerclubs` - make as many biker clubs as you want.
+[LINK](https://discord.gg/DEWp9TP7p6)
+ - `md-drugs` - check `MDDRUGS.md` file for integration with that script.
+[LINK](https://discord.gg/qExPYJFXTM)
+ - `an-traphouserobbery` - a great traphouse robbery script ideal for gang activity [LINK](https://discord.gg/94FQvA84vB)

 ## AddRep Export (Server Side)
  - replace `src` with the source of the player doing the activity
  - replace `'drugselling'` with the activity from your `Config.Zones[zone].activities` tables